-Port Moresby was important to both the Japanese and Allied Forces’ strategic plans.
+Port Moresby was important to both the Japanese and Allied forces' strategic plans.
 Both sides needed airstrips for their short-range fighter planes, as well as a base camp for the troops and a port for the ships to deliver supplies and reinforcements.
-For the Japanese, Port Moresby could be used as a base for attacks on Australia while for the Allies the town was an important base for operations against the Japanese and for keeping lines of communication between Australia and America open.
+For the Japanese, Port Moresby could be used as a base for attacks on Australia, while for the Allies the town was an important base for operations against the Japanese and for keeping lines of communication between Australia and the United States open.

 The Battle of the Coral Sea

-In early May 1942, the Japanese sent a fleet of ships south from Rabaul, on the island of New Britain to invade Port Moresby and a carrier fleet to the Coral Sea to protect their invasion fleet.
-In the meantime, Australia sent several ships and America sent a fleet that included aircraft carriers to the coral Sea to intercept the Japanese ships.
+In early May 1942 the Japanese sent a fleet of ships south from Rabaul, on the island of New Britain, to invade Port Moresby and a carrier fleet to the Coral Sea to protect their invasion fleet.
+In the meantime, Australia sent several ships and the United States sent a fleet that included aircraft carriers to the Coral Sea to intercept the Japanese ships.
 When both sides were within striking range, the planes were launched, and the Battle of the Coral Sea began.

 Battle of Midway

 - Midway Atoll is in the northern part the Hawaiian archipelago.

 - Midway Atoll is halfway between North America and Asia (5200km from San Francisco and 4100km from Tokyo).

 - Approximately 100 to 200 people live on the atoll, including staff of the United States Fish and Wildlife Service.